New Jersey West Line Railroad: The proposed railroad

 The earliest charter was granted by the New Jersey Legislature in March 1865 for the Passaic Valley and Peapack Railroad, which was to run from "some point in the county of Union or the county of Essex" via Springfield Township (Union), New Providence, and Basking Ridge to Peapack.
-That is, it would run between the Morris and Essex Railroad (M&E) to the north and the Central Railroad of New Jersey to the south.
+The planned route would run between the Morris and Essex Railroad (M&E) in the north and the Central Railroad of New Jersey in the south.

 The charter was amended in 1867 to continue the road west to the Delaware River at any point between Holland and Frenchtown.
-In 1868, a further amendment allowed the company to vary the route up to three miles from the points said.
-In 1869, the railroad was authorized to build a bridge to Pennsylvania near Milford.
-This was clearly not productive since there was no railroad on the Pennsylvania side near Milford.
-It looked as if the Passaic Valley and Peapack was being manipulated as part of some larger plan, but money for the road had been raised by the common procedure of selling bonds to investors in the towns along the line, so ostensibly it was under local control.
+In 1868, a further amendment allowed the company to vary the route up to three miles from the planned route.
+In 1869, the railroad was authorized to build a bridge to Pennsylvania near Milford, although there was no existing railroad on the Pennsylvania side near Milford.
+It was speculated that the Passaic Valley and Peapack were being manipulated as part of some larger plan, but money for the road had been raised by the common procedure of selling bonds to investors in the towns along the line, so ostensibly it was under local control.

 The company's name was changed in February 1870 to the New Jersey West Line Railroad.
-By this date, the route of the first segment had been figured out.
+By this date, the route of the first segment had been decided.
 From Bernardsville to Summit it followed the present-day Gladstone Branch.
 It then crossed to the north of the Morris and Essex Railroad to pass through the northwestern part of Summit, and crossed the M&E again east of Millburn.
 From there it would run through Union and enter Newark from the south.